 “I’m going to tell everyone at once, so listen!” screeched Deidra Bagdasarian, co-founder of Ganja Goddess Getaways and the owner of Bliss Edibles, who was running the door as I waited in line in my Barbie-pink getup.
 “The cotton candy is 10mg and the chocolate fountain, I think, is around 5mg per dip—if I did it right.”
 I heeded her warning and headed to the main dancefloor.
 Immediately I was greeted with a cotton candy stand offering cannabis-infused treats ranging in flavor from classic peach to my selection, artisanal charcoal sage, which was amazing.

 Middle-aged women kicked off their shoes and danced in 50s swing dresses to Taylor Swift and Prince.
 Senior women draped in silk twirled their scarves to the beat of new wave hits while guys in ponytails high-school slow-danced with their gown clad dates.
-The dance floor was brightly lit, covered in colorful paintings and dollar-store streamers, and the music was surprisingly quiet: No rap was played.
+The dancefloor was brightly lit, covered in colourful paintings and dollar-store streamers, and the music was surprisingly quiet: no rap was played.
 Ossman distinctly wanted to differentiate the gala from the “tits, ass, and degrading rap music” she was bombarded with at other industry events.

 The chocolate fountain was less elaborate than I imagined, but it was nevertheless heavily infused and accompanied by a smorgasbord of dipping vessels, from pound cake to pretzels.
 Needless to say, everyone was insanely high.
-Words like “medicated” and “consumption” are used liberally by the goddesses, many of whom come from cannabis-industry backgrounds ranging from High Times Cup–winning edible companies to the founders of Los Angeles’s first weed-delivery service.
+Words like “medicated” and “consumption” are used liberally by the goddesses, many of whom come from cannabis industry backgrounds ranging from High Times Cup-winning edible companies to the founders of Los Angeles’ first weed delivery service.
 But the prom was neither a medical event nor attempting to masquerade as one.
 Just women and a couple men—only allowed in attendance with a goddess—looking to get high and dance in peace.

 “Even if you’re smoking recreationally, it’s still medicine.
 You’re drawn to it because you’re desiring to feed your endocannabinoid system.
 You may not even be conscious of that, but it’s the truth," said Ossman.